CONTENTS:

 back to contents list

-to create forms for guestbooks, questionnaires, etc. :
+USING CGI ON AMERICA ONLINE to create forms for guestbooks, questionnaires, etc. :

 CGI means Common Gateway Interface and is a programming language that many servers, like AOL, use to process form data.
 This allows you to collect information from visitors to your web page and save it in a file and view it.
 You decide what information you want to collect by creating a HTML form and you define the format of the saved information by creating a template.
 When someone fills out your form and presses the submit button the AOL server uses the template and forms data to format and save the information, then that person either sees a thank you page provided automatically by AOL or they see a customized thank you page that you provide, or they are connected back to any page you choose.